apetrycki/daikinskyport/API_info.md

 How times work:
 They decided to be weird with how times work.
 Basically every 1=15mins.
 So midnight (00:00) is 0, 00:15=1, 08:00=8x4=32, etc.

+How percentages work:
+Percentage numbers range from 0-200.
+This provides a 0.5% increment.
+To get a proper percent, just divide the value by 2.

 To set configuration:
 ```
 curl --location --request PUT "https://api.daikinskyport.com/deviceData/<device UUID>" \